 The exercises below require the use of a microscope.
 Click here for instructions on using the microscope.

-A1.
 Examine a slide of bacteria (suggested slides: typical bacillus (rod-shaped bacteria) or typical spirilla (spiral-shaped bacteria) under high power (400 X).
 The bacillus cells are often attached end-to-end forming a long, threadlike structure composed of many cells.
-Draw a bacillus or spirillum cell in the space on the answer sheet.
+Draw a bacillus or spirillum cell.
 If you draw more than one cell (bacillus) identify a single cell.
 Write the name of the slide next to your diagram.

-A2.
-Cyanobacteria are photosynthetic prokaryotes and may be connected in chains or filaments.
+- Cyanobacteria are photosynthetic prokaryotes and may be connected in chains or filaments.
 Examine a slide of cyanobacteria such as Anabaena under high power (400X).
-Draw representative cyanobacteria on the answer sheet.
+Draw representative cyanobacteria in your notebook.

 Below: Typical bacilli, typical spirilla, and anabaena (400X).
 Click on the photographs to view an enlargement.